Gyrfalcon

 Hunting

 Typical quarry caught with the Gyrfalcon are large birds including grouse, pheasant, waterfowl, and ptarmigan and even rabbits or snowshoe hares.
-In the wild this bird most typically hunts ptarmigan with the addition of geese and ducks and even rabbits.
+In the wild this bird most typically hunts ptarmigan with the addition of Arctic hare, geese, ducks, and even rabbits.

+Their flight style is rapid with powerful wing beats and periods of gliding almost like a Goshawk.
+Although they are slower than the Peregrine, they appear to have more endurance.
 The Gyrfalcon's typical hunting style is to pursue, sometimes over many miles.
 Telemetry is almost required to fly this bird.
 It attacks in a style of shallow stoops and zig-zags and will pursue quarry for miles.
+When it closes the Gyrfalcon climbs, twists to cross over the prey and attacks with a diagonal strike slashing the prey.
 The Saker falcon has a very similar attack style and it is thought that these two are closely related.

 Trivia